HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md

 **Configure** > **Editor Options** > **Select the rich text editor to use in rich test fields** > **Enhanced Editor**

-Create a new piece of content with rich text using the TinyMCE Editor.
+After configuring your authoring portlet to use TinyMCE, you can create a new piece of content with rich text using the TinyMCE Editor.

 ## Using a custom configuration with TinyMCE editor in the WCM authoring portlet